App to Track Money Owed

 Keep one visible running balance

 See who owes whom right now without rebuilding the story from old messages.
+When you need older context, scroll back and see the balance around the entry you are reviewing.

-Track repayments and partial repayments
+Track partial repayments

 When someone pays back part of the amount, update the history and keep the remaining balance clear.
+For a one-time browser calculation before opening the app, use the Partial Repayment Calculator.
+For the wording side of the problem, see what to say when someone paid only part.

 Set reminders when timing matters

-Generate calmer follow-up messages
+Write calmer follow-up messages

 What people actually track